-5.3.3 Copy Record Link
+5.3.4 Copy Record Link

 Copies a x-eaglefiler URL to the clipboard for each selected record.
-Opening the URL will launch EagleFiler, open the library, and select the record so that its contents are shown in the viewer.
+Opening the URL will launch EagleFiler, open the library, and select the record so that its contents are shown in the source list or viewer.